Lisa Marie BakerBachelor of Arts in Early Childhood Education, 2011

 How does one go from a kitchen aide to a statewide coordinator role at their place of employment?
 Lisa Marie Baker, 29, is the person to ask.

 Lisa, whose parents came to the United States from Puerto Rico, lives in Hinseville, GA with her husband and is bilingual in Spanish and English.
 After starting out as a kitchen aide at a Georgia Migrant Head Start center, she gradually rose in the ranks, going from Bus Aide to Teacher Assistant to Preschool Teacher.
-But while she took classes at Ashford, she kept setting her sights even higher at her company – and it paid off.
+But while she earned her Bachelor of Arts in Early Childhood Education at Ashford, she kept setting her sights even higher at her company – and it paid off.
 “Due to obtaining my Bachelor’s degree, I received a promotion as State Education Coordinator,” shares Lisa proudly.
 In this role, she oversees the education department of three Migrant Head Start centers for the state of Georgia.

 Perhaps Lisa owes much of her tenacity and strength of character to the intense experiences she has overcome.
 At age 17 and during her senior year of high school, she was diagnosed with leukemia.
 “Having cancer at a young age was a big shock.
 The process was not easy, but I continued to smile and believe in God.”
 Despite being wheeled directly to her graduation ceremony, which she was allowed to leave the hospital for, she was able to walk down the aisle in her weakened state to receive her diploma.
 “During the ceremony it started to rain a little bit, and I looked up to the sky and saw a beautiful rainbow.
 I knew from that moment that a new beginning was coming to me.”